dancebunny98/zapret2/docs/manual.en.md

 ## Windows 7

-Requirements for windows driver signing have changed in 2021.
+Requirements for Windows driver signing have changed in 2021.
-Official free updates of windows 7 ended in 2020.
+Official free updates of Windows 7 ended in 2020.
 After 2020 for the years paid updates were available (ESU).
-One of the updates from ESU enables signatures used in windivert 2.2.2-A.
+One of the updates from ESU enables signatures used in WinDivert 2.2.2-A.
 There are several options :

-1. Take `windivert64.sys` and `windivert.dll` version `2.2.0-C` or `2.2.0-D` from [here](https://reqrypt.org/download) and replace existing files.
+1. Take `WinDivert64.sys` and `WinDivert.dll` version `2.2.0-C` or `2.2.0-D` from [here](https://reqrypt.org/download) and replace existing files.

 2. [Hack ESU](https://hackandpwn.com/windows-7-esu-patching)